SidicleyRibeiro/PeTROSI/README.md

-# Multiphase flow in porous media
+# PeTROSI - Python mulTiphase ReservOir SImulator

 This simple code in Python aims to calculate the pressure and saturation fields of multiphase flow in porous media, along with a mesh adaptation of type h.